KSS Speaker Profile

 Spoken Word at the United Nations in Geneva

 Kiran presenting his "Chip on my Shoulder" spoken word poem, at the United Nation's Geneva Peace Week Pathways to Peace.
-Geneva, Switzerland. |
+Geneva, Switzerland.

 Freedom Stories

-Kiran established the funding from the National Endowment for the Humanities and oversaw the launch of Freedom Stories, a groundbreaking initiative that centered on African-American heritage in Appalachia.
-Kiran recruited historian Dr Alicetyne Turley, that directed the project and worked closely to shape the initiative that reached around 1.5 million people around the world.
-Presented online and as part of the National Storytelling Festival.
-The initial conversation “Do Black Lives matter in Appalachia?” invited scholars, artists, and community members, and numerous partners to dialogue as part of a year of racial reckoning following the Murder of George Floyd in 2021.
-Learn more about Freedom Stories Watch the Congressional briefing about Freedom Stories in partnership with National Humanities Alliance |
+Kiran recruited historian Dr Alicetyne Turley, who directed the project.
+The initial conversation, “Do Black Lives Matter in Appalachia?” invited scholars, artists, and community members, and numerous partners to dialogue as part of a year of racial reckoning following the Murder of George Floyd in 2021.

 Leading Story Circles in Honor of Nobel Peace Prize Winner and Holocaust survivor Elie Wiesel

+All the training I've had as a Rotary Peace Fellow, a storyteller, folklorist, and as an educator has taught me to think about how important it is to try to leave the world a better place than it was when we found it.
+Before I was born, my own parents fled their home under threat of genocide.
+This is why I am alive today and why I support genocide prevention.
 In 2016, I led a story circle in the Senate in support of a new bill to prevent genocide.
 The participants were people that came from different backgrounds, belief systems, faith and political affiliations.
 We all shared stories and found common ground.
 I remember walking away feeling as though it might have been some of the most important work I’d ever done.
 Since that time, I’ve kept up with the progress on that initiative and I’m pleased to report that the initiative named in honor of Nobel Peace Prize winner and Holocaust survivor Elie Wiesel, was passed by both the House and Senate!
-The Elie Wiesel Genocide and Atrocities Prevention Act received an overwhelming 367 to 4 vote and was signed into law by the President on January 14, 2019.
+The Elie Wiesel Genocide and Atrocities Prevention Act received an overwhelming 367 to 4 vote and was signed into law by the President on January 14, 2019."

 Read more about the Elie Wiesel Conflict Prevention Act Advocacy